HashCore Docs

 Purpose:

-- protection of outlets and PDUs;
+• protection of outlets and PDUs;

-- automatically reduces the profile to the last stable one;
+• automatically reduces the profile to the last stable one.

-- serves as a self-recovery mechanism.
+• used as a self-recovery mechanism.

-Used in scenarios:
+Used in scenarios of:

-- external fan control;
+• external fan control;

-- non-standard cooling systems;
+• non-standard cooling systems;

-- manual airflow control.
+• manual airflow control.

 Global voltage defines the voltage level used by the miner within the selected profile.